rakeshmp18/Text_Analytics/README.md

 4 approaches applied to analyze various types of financial text

-All code needs as input text data as well as relevant earnings information which is not public
+All code needs as input: text data and relevant earnings information

-Notes on the approaches
+Notes on the approaches:

 Skip gram model - is based on the work in the paper https://www.sciencedirect.com/science/article/pii/S0167923616300823